HomeBronx Market Report

 75 sales

-Why these numbers are more reliable.
-The data on this page comes from NYC Department of Finance public records — every legally recorded property sale in the Bronx, not just MLS-listed transactions.
+The numbers on this page come from NYC Department of Finance public records — every legally recorded property sale in Bronx, not just MLS-listed transactions.
 Sites like Zillow and StreetEasy only capture listings that go through their platforms, missing FSBO sales, off-market deals, and transfers that never hit the MLS.
 This dataset includes all of them.

 Data source: NYC Department of Finance.
-Current 12 months (April 2025 – March 2026) from the rolling sales file; prior-year comparison period (January – December 2024) from the annualized sales file.
+Current 12 months (April 2025 – March 2026) from the rolling sales file; prior-year comparison period (April 2024 – March 2025) from the annualized sales files.
 Excludes $0 transfers, nominal sales, non-arms-length transactions, and bulk portfolio transfers.
-Last updated: April 2026.
+Last updated: May 2026.

 295